Hermes (Greek stamp): The mock-up, the dies, the die-proofs and the plate-proofs (1860 and 1861)

 The drawing of the mock-up, the engraving of the dies as well as the manufacturing of the typographic plates of the first seven values have been realised between July 1860 and September 1861 by the Chief Engraver of the Paris Mint: Désiré-Albert Barre (1818–1878).

-For the creation of the first Greek stamp, Désiré-Albert Barre was inspired by the two first stamp types of France designed from 1848, by his father, Jacques-Jean Barre : the "République" and "Présidence" types or "Cérès" and "Napoléon".
+For the creation of the first Greek stamp, Désiré-Albert Barre was inspired by the two first stamp types of France designed from 1848 by his father, Jacques-Jean Barre: the "République" and "Présidence" types also named "Cérès" and "Napoléon".

 Désiré-Albert Barre started by engraving the necessary dies for the manufacturing of the typographic plates.
 As an engraver and to validate his work, he printed four types of die-proofs, two types of progressive die-proofs and two types of final die-proofs.

-Then he manufactured also the seven typographic plates of the first seven values of the "large Hermes head", using the method developed in 1858–1859: the "direct striking in the coining press" method.
+Then the Chief-Engraver manufactured also the seven typographic plates of the first seven values of the "large Hermes head", using the method developed in 1858–1859 and validated with the plates-proofs, "Cérès 1858": the "direct striking in the coining press" method.
+The large Hermes Heads are the only stamps which have ever been printed with typographic plates manufactured with this method.